Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided and Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation: INTRODUCTION

-In this work, we study MLLMs with in-context learning for food preparation task planning.
-Due to the difficulties in recovering from spillage in real-world settings and the lack of datasets in simulation that resemble our food preparation scenario, we construct our dataset in a simulated environment to evaluate the abilities of MLLMs.
-Specifically, we choose IsaacGym~\cite{IsaacGym} as our simulator due to its high-fidelity in rendering a wide range of food items.

-We identify \textbf{cross-modal distraction} and \textbf{geometric feasibility} as the main challenges to applying MLLMs for food preparation task planning.
-Reasoning across different modalities has been an active area of research in the community ~\cite{VQA, Fllava}.
-However, challenges such as visual hallucination and illusion highlight that incorporating image inputs can sometimes produce unintended or misleading results~\cite{HallusionBench, TuneHallucinate}.
-Our experiments reveal that for tasks not requiring visual input, adding images to the same prompt distracts the MLLM, degrading its reasoning performance.
-We term this phenomenon cross-modal distraction.
-For example, in tasks that require only semantic reasoning, incorporating an image observation causes MLLMs to generate infeasible skill sequences, overlook previous actions, or scoop twice despite being instructed to scoop only once.
+We identify \textbf{Cross-Modal Distraction} and \textbf{Geometric Feasibility} as the main challenges to applying MLLMs using QuARC.
+While reasoning across modalities is a well-studied area~\cite{VQA, Fllava}, prior work has shown that incorporating visual inputs can sometimes lead to hallucinations or misleading outputs~\cite{HallusionBench, TuneHallucinate}.
+Our experiments reveal that in tasks where visual input is unnecessary, including images in the prompt can distract the MLLM and degrade reasoning performance.
+This is an effect we term \textbf{Cross-Modal Distraction}.
+Even in tasks requiring only visual inputs, they can cause the model to produce infeasible action sequences, omit previous steps, or repeat actions, such as scooping twice when instructed to scoop once.
+This instability is especially problematic in closed-loop execution, where a single error can propagate, and in instruction-following manipulation, where mistakes may lead to irreversible outcomes.

-Additionally, we find that MLLMs struggle with reasoning about geometric feasibility, which involves ensuring that the planned sequence of robot actions is physically executable within the spatial constraints of the environment.
-For example, in Figure \ref{fig-teaser}, MLLM fails to recognize that there is a bowl in front of the dumbwaiter door and attempts to open the dumbwaiter directly.

-A natural question arises: how can we address the limitations of MLLMs in food preparation task planning within an in-context learning setting?
+\textbf{Geometric feasibility} is a longstanding challenge in robotics, especially in manipulation and task planning.
+It involves ensuring that a planned sequence of actions is physically executable within the environment’s spatial constraints.
+We evaluate MLLMs on two core aspects of ensuring geometric feasibility: (1) determining whether the target object is within the robot's kinematic reach for successful interaction, and (2) avoiding collisions when generating action sequences.
+Our experiments reveal that MLLMs consistently struggle in both areas, often producing plans that violate spatial constraints, misidentify targets, or result in unintended collisions.
+For instance, as shown in Figure~\ref{fig-teaser}, the model fails to recognize a bowl blocking the dumbwaiter door and attempts to open it directly, causing the bowl to spill.
+This raises a critical question: \textit{how can we address such limitations within an in-context learning setting?}